AscendingAnthem/deck-intro-randomize/README.md

 5. Create a folder called 'uioverrides' in the /home/deck/.steam/root/config/ folder.
 The command for this is ```mkdir uioverrides```.
 6. Create a folder called 'movies' in the /home/deck/.steam/root/config/uioverrides/ folder.
 This command for this is ```mkdir movies```.
 7. Run the randomizer.sh by going to the /home/deck/ folder and running ```./randomizer.sh```
 8. If there are files in the deckvideos folder, this should have created a symlink in the /home/deck/.steam/root/config/uioverrides/movies/ folder.
 This symlink should play one of the video files.
+(Install your choice of webm viewer to view this).
 9. If that is successfull, then we can get it running automatically
 10. Place the randomize-intros.service files in the /etc/systemd/system folder
 11. Run the following commands, in order